skywebro/php-backup/README.md

 Filesystem backup
 -----------------

-This method iterates through a list of paths defined in a CSV file and it creates archives of each children directories.
+This method iterates through a list of paths defined in a CSV file and it creates archives of each children directories (useful when you have all projects in the same directory).

 ### Usage